Weol/wuma/README.md

+# WUMA
-# Weol's User Management Addon
+Weol's User Management Addon

-WUMA is a server administrator tool for [Garry's Mod](http://www.garrysmod.com/).
-It enables server administrators to manage restrictions, limits, and loadouts for usergroups and individual players.
-It is the successor to [URM](https://github.com/Weol/URM), adding many new features.
+WUMA is a addon that allows server admins to manage restrictions, limits, and loadouts for individual usergroups and players.

-This addon requires that the server is running the sandbox gamemode or any derivatives of sandbox (Assuming that the derivative does not change certain gamemode functions).

-##Installation
-Clone or download into _addons_ folder.
+Work in progress.